 - Modified or adjusted as warranted by circumstance

-The decision of the Academic Integrity Committee is final.
+The decision of the vice president and provost is final.